Issues

 Healthy land and water are part of affordability and health.

-Protect shared resources—clean air and water are rights issues and economic issues.
+Protect shared resources, because clean air and water are rights issues and economic issues.
 You don’t get jobs or health in a polluted community.
 When pollution flows downstream, it’s not ‘local.’
 I support strong standards and enforcement where environmental harm affects others, and I support conservation where it protects public lands and community quality of life.

 • Mental Health & Addiction